 Taking Ownership of your feelings

-On the flip side, everybody else is responsible for their feelings too.
+On the flip side of this idea, everybody else is responsible for their feelings too.
 So if someone you know is mad, that’s their thing – not yours.
 It’s NOT your fault they’re mad.
+You may have stirred up a fear in them that’s making them act mad – but you aren’t responsible for their feelings.
+You can’t make them mad.
+That is their thing.
 Let’s say you come home from work and your spouse is mad that you didn’t put the clothes in the dryer after you said you would.
 I’m saying it isn’t your fault that they’re mad.
 It’s their thing, not yours.
 You can apologize for not doing what you said you would do, but don’t take on their feelings.
 They have to own them.
 Boy is this hard for me to do.
 I’m a sensitive person and I tend to take on other peoples feelings all the time.
 And when I do that, I’m not happy.
 So, I’m working on this.
 But, jeez o’ peez it is haaaaard.

 Now you’re ready for step 2!